pmwasson/ASE/README.md

   - **Modify**: the *Modify* sub menu lets you change the current frame of the sprite based on the cursor position and a set direction.
 The cursor position is set in the *Draw Mode*.
 The cursor position is shown in the *Preview Pane* as a horizontal line if the direction is up or down and as a vertical line if the direction is left or right.
     - **Mode**:
       - **Flip**: if the direction is up or down, will flip the frame vertically.
 If the direction is right or left, will flip the frame horizontally.
-      - **Insert**: Inserts a copy of the pixels on the cursor line show in the *Preview Pane* and moves the existing lines in the set direction.
+      - **Insert**: Inserts a copy of the pixels on the cursor line show in the *Preview Pane* and moves the existing lines in the set direction from the cursor.
 This can be used to shift a sprite position if the cursor is outside of the image, or to grow a sprite in one dimension if the cursor is inside the image.
-      - **Delete**: Deletes the pixels on the cursor line show in the *Preview Pane* and moves the existing lines in the set direction, filling in a line of transparent pixels on the outer edge.
+      - **Delete**: Deletes the pixels on the cursor line show in the *Preview Pane* and moves the existing lines in the set direction from the cursor, filling in a line of transparent pixels on the outer edge.
 This can be used to shift a sprite position or shrink a sprite in one dimension.
     - **Direction**: pick a direction for the modification: up, down, right, or left.
     - **Do It!**: This selection will perform the selected action when the B button is pressed.
   - **Preview**: